adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 # Chapter 1: understanding the large language models
 <details>
-<summary>🎯Q. LLMs vs earlier NLP </summary>
+<summary>🎯Q. LLMs vs Earlier NLP</summary>

-- An LLM is a specific type of model within the broader field of NLP.

-- LLMs are transformer-based deep models trained on massive text corpora that deliver broad, context-aware language abilities far beyond earlier task-specific or rule-based NLP systems — though “understand” here means producing coherent, contextually relevant text, not human-level consciousness.
+- **LLMs** are transformer-based deep models trained on massive text corpora, delivering broad, context-aware language abilities.
+However, their "understanding" refers to producing coherent, relevant text—not human-level consciousness.

-- Large language models (LLMs), built on deep neural networks and powered by the transformer architecture, represent a major shift in natural language processing (NLP).
-Unlike earlier NLP approaches, which relied on handcrafted rules or simpler models tailored to narrow tasks like spam detection or translation, LLMs are trained on vast amounts of text data.
+- Unlike earlier NLP models, which relied on handcrafted rules or simpler models for narrow tasks (e.g., spam detection, translation), LLMs are versatile and excel at complex understanding and generation.

-- While earlier NLP models excelled at categorization and pattern recognition, they struggled with complex understanding and generation.
-LLMs, by contrast, demonstrate remarkable versatility, though their “understanding” refers to producing text that appears meaningful and relevant.
-⭐This paradigm shift—driven by transformers and massive datasets—has fundamentally transformed NLP into a far more capable and flexible field.⭐
+- Earlier models focused on categorization and pattern recognition but struggled with nuanced tasks.
+LLMs, powered by `transformers and vast datasets, represent a paradigm shift in NLP`, making it more capable and flexible.

+⭐ **Key Takeaway**: Transformers and massive datasets have fundamentally transformed NLP. ⭐
 </details>